AdamKong/translatorbot/README.md

 # Spark Bot of Translation Master

-Thinking you have business partners from many different countries, and they only say their own language – English, German, Vietnamese, Chinese, Japenese and so on.
+Thinking you have business partners from many different countries, and they only speak their own languages – English, German, Vietnamese, Chinese, Japenese and so on.
 How do you overcome the language barrier and communicate with them freely via IM?
 Now this is resolved by Cisco Spark + Google.
 The solution is the translation bot, which can translate easily between any two kinds of languages and show up the translated sentences to each other.
 This blog will walk  you through using the Spark bot feature and Google Translate API to build such a translation bot.

 ##### _Creating a Spark Bot_: